Khrushchev in Iowa Trail

-Krushchev in Iowa Trail is a planned rail trail running 17.5 mi from Herndon, Iowa, to Coon Rapids, Iowa.
+Khrushchev in Iowa Trail is a planned rail trail running 17.5 mi from Herndon, Iowa, to Coon Rapids, Iowa.
 It is a planned part of the American Discovery Trail.

 Originally known as the Corn Diplomacy Trail, the Krushchev in Iowa Trail is to be a paved recreational trail that runs through the counties of Guthrie and Carroll along an abandoned Burlington Northern Santa Fe rail line.